-Delay graduation: If the student cannot complete the requirements before the scheduled graduation, a new Graduation Application must be completed and filed when the student is ready to graduate.
+Delay graduation: If the student cannot complete the requirements before the scheduled graduation, Graduate Student Services Coordinator must be informed as soon as possible via email for the purposes of the initial Graduation Application cancelation.
+A new Graduation Application must be completed and filed when the student is ready to graduate.